Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/06-page.md

 <div class="divider-heading"></div>

-We know from color theory, that white is the presence of all colors and black is the absence of all colors.
-Knowing this, we can deduce that black would be all 0's and white would be all full value.
+From color theory, we know that white is the presence of all colors and black is the absence of all colors.
+Knowing this, we can deduce that black would be all 0s and white would be all full values.

 - Name: black;
 - RGB: rgb(0, 0, 0);